PhD, Education Psychology & Research (in progress)

 BA, History, Colby College

 Andrew Seidler is Director of the Office of National Scholarships & Fellowships (ONSF).
 In 2016, Andrew received the Chancellor’s Ready for the World Citation, in part for developing and leading UT’s first-ever study abroad program to Cuba.
-Prior to working at UT, Andrew was an editor and newspaper reporter.
-Andrew is a PhD student in Educational Psychology & Research, where he is focused on collaborative communication, international education, and learning over the lifespan.
+Prior to working at UT, he was an editor and newspaper reporter.
+Andrew is a graduate of Colby College (BA in History) and Northwestern University (MS in Education & Social Policy) and is currently pursuing his PhD in Education Psychology and Research.

 Senior Faculty Director